nvanbaak/the-archivist/readme.md

 ![player_stats](./assets/screenshots/player_stats.png)

-*Note: the screenshot is currently out of date; for the current version of the bot, you would simply type `$stats Nik`*

 *The Archivist's player statistics distinguishes between 'duels' (1v1 games) and multiplayer games, since some players (like me) have a different threat level once political options are on the table.
-As a side note, I was really proud of that Thantis win.*
+As a side note, I was really proud of that Braids win.*

 #### **Filters**